school-brainhack/school-brainhack.github.io/content/en/project/fMRI_ADHD_connectivity/index.md

 ### Results

-#### Deliverable 1: report template vbjhkkhg jhoigjhg hgjhgih hojghgh yuh upload htat file fr frf fdgfg ghghgbfd hbfddgjhgh gdfdgdgbfdd fhgbfdhdfghfdbhdf fdbdfbdfh dh hfghfghfgfjjhhhhjfjfghgdfgfdgdg
+#### Deliverable 1: A Github repository with code scripts and data preparation

 You are currently reading the report template!
 I will let you judge whether it is useful or not.
 If you think there is something that could be improved, please do not hesitate to open an issue [here](https://github.com/brainhack-school2020/project_template/issues) and let us know.